 - Perspectives may include a combination of no more than eight tables and/or figures.

 Please see the corresponding sections below for information on acknowledgments, references, tables, and figures.

 Author Contributions paragraph

 This paragraph should list each author's contributions as shown on the manuscript submission forms and should be placed in the Acknowledgments.

 The acknowledgments are located after the main text and before the reference list.
 Acknowledgments should contain the author contributions paragraph, brief statements of assistance, the guarantor's name (person or persons taking responsibility for the contents of the article), funding/financial support, and reference to prior publication of the study in abstract form, where applicable.

 If you upload supplemental material intended for publishing online-only it should be labeled as an "Online Supplemental Materials" file.
 If you upload supporting data intended for review purposes only it should be uploaded as "Supporting Data or Supporting Document".
 Files uploaded as supporting data/supporting document will not be published in print or online if the paper is accepted.

-Note: If you have online-only supplemental material, you must include justification on the necessity of the online supplement.
+Note: If you have online-only supplemental material, you must include justification on the necessity of the online supplement in your cover letter.
 The main document must contain all relevant material.
-Sections (i.e., Research Design and Methods, Results, Discussion, Conclusions), or portions thereof, cannot be moved to online-only to accommodate word limits in the main document.
+Sections (i.e., Research Design and Methods, Results, Discussion, Conclusions) and/or portions thereof cannot be moved to an online-only supplemental file to accommodate word limits in the main document.
 Each section must be complete, without exception.

 Please be aware that online-only material is not copyedited.
-You will want to provide clear, clean supplemental files.
+You will want to provide clear, clean final version of any supplemental files.

 The reference list should go at the end of the document, after the main text and acknowledgments (if applicable) and before the tables.
 References should be numbered in the order that they are cited in the text.